chanzuckerberg/sentry/README.rst

     * [Install nvm](https://github.com/nvm-sh/nvm#installing-and-updating)
     * `nvm install <node_version>` or just `nvm install` to get the latest version of node
 * Build:
+    * Bump the number in the VERSION file and push that change up to main.
     * `make publish`

 * Release: